ned14/outcome/doc/src/content/_index.md

 change and all Outcome v2.1 code will need to be upgraded using [the v2.1 => v2.2 upgrade guide]({{% relref "/changelog/upgrade_v21_v22" %}}).
 See also
 [the list of v2.2 major changes]({{% relref "/changelog/v22" %}}).
 <br><br>
-This library's tutorial is currently being converted from v2.1 to v2.2, so be aware some code examples may not compile correctly yet.
+This library's documentation is currently being converted from v2.1 to v2.2, so be aware some places may be out of date.
 Once the documentation is fully upgraded, develop branch shall be merged into master branch.
 {{% /notice %}}